spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/quality/issue-triage/index.html.md

 ## Severity
 Note: Theses severity definitions apply to issues only.
 Please see [Severity Levels section](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#severities) of the [Incident Management page](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/) for details on incident severity.

 Severity labels help us determine urgency and clearly communicate the impact of a `~"type::bug"` on users.
 There can be multiple categories of a `~"type::bug"`.
+Severity is also applicable to non-`type::bug` `~SUS::Impacting` issues.

 The presence of bug category labels `~availability`, `~performance`, `~security`, and `~UX` denotes to use the severity definition in that category.
 When a `~"type::bug"` correspond to multiple categories, the severity to apply should be the higher, for example, if an issue has a `~severity::2` for `~availability` and a `~severity::1` for `~performance` then the severity assigned to the issue should be `~severity::1`.